ynput/OpenPype/website/docs/artist_hosts_substancepainter.md

 To create a **TextureSet instance** we will use OpenPype's publisher tool.
 Go to **OpenPype → Publish... → TextureSet**

-The texture set instance will define what Substance Painter export template `.spexp` to use and thus defines what texture maps will be exported from your workfile.
+The texture set instance will define what Substance Painter export template (`.spexp`) to use and thus defines what texture maps will be exported from your workfile.
+This can be set with the **Output Template** attribute on the instance.

 :::info
 The TextureSet instance gets saved with your Substance Painter project.
 As such,